Alter-Ego Kate Kane May Actually Be A Jewish Lesbian In CW ‘Batwoman’ Remake

-CW is potentially developing a “Batwoman” remake that will feature alter-ego Kate Kane as a Jewish lesbian, Metro Weekly reports.
+CW is potentially developing a Batwoman remake that will feature alter-ego Kate Kane as a Jewish lesbian, Metro Weekly reports.
 The show will debut in 2019 if it passes the screening process.

 The thought behind Kane’s new sexual orientation is to create a cast that is more in tune with modern society.